xing/hops/packages/config/README.md

 ### Installation

-Just install this package as a dependency to your project:
+Add this package as a dependency to your project:

 ```bash
 $ yarn add hops-config